60 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment Brief Electrical Stimulation Therapy for nerve damage?
+What evidence suggests that Brief Electrical Stimulation Therapy is effective for nerve damage?

 This trial is for adults aged 18-80 who need surgical repair of a digital nerve with a gap ≤10mm after resection.
 Candidates must be able to undergo surgery under general anesthesia and complete tension-free direct repair or use conduits/grafts ≤15mm.